 - You were legitimately disciplining your child, and that discipline does not rise to the level of child abuse or child endangerment.

-Speak with a San Diego Child Endangerment Attorney Today
+Speak with a Child Endangerment Lawyer San Diego Today

 If you find yourself in the unenviable position of being charged with child abuse or child endangerment, contact a knowledgeable San Diego criminal defense attorney as soon as possible.
-The consequences for a conviction of child abuse or child endangerment can be severe and far-reaching, therefore the sooner you have an attorney in your corner, the greater likelihood your rights will be fully protected, and you will have a better outcome following the charges.
+The consequences of a conviction for child abuse or child endangerment can be severe and far-reaching.
+Therefore the sooner you have an attorney in your corner, the greater likelihood your rights will be fully protected, and you will have a better outcome following the charges.
 Call the Law Office of Vikas Bajaj, APC today.